17.1 – Commodity options, finally!

 Order Types – All order types would be permitted (IOC, SL, SLM, GTC, Regular, Limit)

-Last trading day (for Gold) – 3 days prior to the last tender day
+Last trading day (for Gold) – 3 days before the last tender day

 Strikes – Considering one ‘At the money strike’ (ATM), there would be 15 strikes above and 15 strikes below ATM, taking the total to 31 strikes.